svchinche/tech-topics-with-demo/kubernetes/README.md

 Containers
 =========
-Customized isolated process running inside ur os. as they shares a same kernel, os does not treat them differently. containers use kernel feature to create isolated runtime env.
+Customized isolated process running inside our os. as they shares a same kernel, os does not treat them differently. containers use kernel feature to create isolated runtime env.
 This docker feature is almost available on all linux kernels which allows docker to create isolated process

 Kernel does not provision isolated runtime environemt to docker.